akainezumi/russian-translit-layout/README.md

 - Copy the ```russianTranslit.bundle``` folder to ```/Library/Keyboard\ Layouts/```
 - Reboot.

-The layout will be available in the "Others" section when adding a new input source.
+The layout will be available in the "Russian" section when adding a new input source.

 ## Base layouts supported